 The problem is that many muffin recipes are packed with sugar, lacking in “good-for-you” ingredients, and should really be classified more as “dessert” than anything else.
 Well… not these healthy banana carrot muffins!

 These muffins are made with 100% white whole wheat flour for healthy fiber, and olive oil for healthy fat.
 They have a lot of natural sweetness from bananas and fresh-grated carrots, which means less added sugar.
 They are moist and fluffy and full of warm spices.
 Kids will love these, and parents will love serving up something healthy and crowd-pleasing!
-For more healthy muffin recipes, check out my pumpkin chocolate chip protein muffins.
+For more healthy snack recipes, check out my pumpkin chocolate chip protein muffins, maple walnut granola, and peanut butter greek yogurt dip.

 You Will Love This